-James acquired his Master of Arts Degree in Money, Banking and Finance from Middlesex University in the United Kingdom and a Bachelor of Arts Degree in Economics and Law from the Kwame Nkrumah University of Science and Technology.
+James holds MA, in Money, Banking and Finance from Middlesex University, United Kingdom; and a BA (Hons) in Economics and Law, from Kwame Nkrumah University of Science and Technology, Ghana.
+He has attended various leadership and finance courses in the United Kingdom, United Arab Emirates, Nigeria, and South Africa.